Health risk awareness

 Pain relief medicines

-Some services like cosmetic needling or body modification might involve pain relief medicine first, for example a numbing agent applied to the skin.
-These are 'scheduled' or regulated medicines, and only trained health professionals are able to supply and administer these medicines.
-They understand how these medicines work and the possible dangers that may arise when using them.
+Some services like cosmetic tattooing or body modification might involve pain relief medicine first, for example a numbing agent applied to the skin.
+These are 'scheduled' or regulated medicines, and only trained health professionals are able to supply and administer these medicines as they understand how these medicines work and the possible dangers that may arise when using them.

-Most beauty therapists and personal service providers do not have this training.
-They are not legally able to provide that kind of medication.
+Most beauty therapists and personal service providers do not have this training and are not legally able to provide that kind of medication.

 If your service does require pain relief, you need to discuss this with your doctor or pharmacist to determine the most appropriate pain relieving medicine for you.